niuniomartinez/allegro-pas/4.3/readme.txt

 ================

-  Current version isn't for final work so DO NOT RELEASE PROGRAMS USING IT unless for evaluation and/or testing purposes.
+  Current version isn't for final work so DO NOT RELEASE PROGRAMS USING IT except for evaluation and/or testing purposes.